 Because there is often a great deal at stake in a Violation of Probation (VOP) case and Final Hearing, the assistance of dedicated legal counsel is essential to obtaining the best possible result.

-Generally speaking, the Judge in such a hearing will either revoke and end probation entirely and send the defendant to Jail or State Prison, find that a violation has occurred and extend the term of supervision and/or increase the special conditions attached, or, it is possible that the court will dismiss the allegations altogether and preserve the status quo by reinstating the original Probationary sentence
+Generally speaking, the Judge in such a hearing will either revoke and end probation entirely and send the defendant to Jail or State Prison, find that a violation has occurred and extend the term of supervision and/or increase the special conditions attached, or, it is possible that the court will dismiss the allegations altogether and preserve the status quo by reinstating the original Probationary sentence.
+A seasoned Attorney in West Palm Beach could review any probation violation allegations and work to have them thrown out.

-In addition to navigating the treacherous waters of a Violation of Probation (VOP) hearing, a skilled Florida defense attorney can also help individuals secure their right to early termination of probation under the terms articulated by Fla.
+In addition to navigating the treacherous waters of a Violation of Probation (VOP) hearing, a skilled probation Lawyer in West Palm Beach can also help individuals secure their right to early termination of probation under the terms articulated by Fla.
 Stat. §948.04.

 This provision offers probationers who have served at least 50 percent of their term the opportunity to show that all conditions of supervision have been satisfied, all financial sanctions have been met and no violations have occurred in an effort to secure termination of all restrictions prior to the scheduled end date.